Down syndrome is one of the most commonly diagnosed chromosomal conditions in the UK.

 - Live birth rate has remained largely stable since 2005

-- 85.2% of affected pregnancies diagnosed antenatally were terminated in 2018.
+- 85.2% of pregnancies diagnosed with Down syndrome antenatally were terminated in 2018.

 - Median life expectancy in the UK for people with Down syndrome is 58 years.